PrijsDF/dutch-legal-summarization/README.md

 ## Notes
 - Scattered over the repository, you might find other scripts.
 Most of these are used to evaluate the generated summaries and create graphs of the results.
 - Running plotting scripts might result in errors as tex is used to render texts; you can edit this in ```/this_repo/utils.py``` if necessary
 - In the thesis' experiment, for training of the BART models a TPU was used (for [free](https://sites.research.google/trc/about/), thanks Google!).
-This was not only necessary to speed up training, but it also enabled me to load the BART model in the first place; the GPU-server, that I also had access too, unfortunately could not work with the large model.
+This was not only necessary to speed up training, but it also enabled me to load the BART model in the first place; the GPU-server, that we also had access too, unfortunately could not work with the large model.